Shadab Khan: International career

 In April 2019, Khan was named to Pakistan's squad for the 2019 Cricket World Cup.
 Three days after Khan was named in Pakistan's World Cup squad, he was ruled out of Pakistan's preceding tour of England with a virus.
 He was replaced by Yasir Shah for the matches against England.
-Ahead of the third ODI match against England, Pakistan's captain, Sarfaraz Ahmed, confirmed that Shadab had recovered and would be fit enough to play at the World Cup.
-On 23 June 2019, in Pakistan's World Cup match against South Africa, Shadab took his 50th wicket in ODIs.
+Ahead of the third ODI match against England, Pakistan's captain, Sarfaraz Ahmed, confirmed that Khan had recovered and would be fit enough to play at the World Cup.
+On 23 June 2019, in Pakistan's World Cup match against South Africa, Khan took his 50th wicket in ODIs.

 In June 2020, Khan was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
-However, on 22 June 2020, Shadab was one of three players from Pakistan's squad to test positive for COVID-19.
+However, on 22 June 2020, Khan was one of three players from Pakistan's squad to test positive for COVID-19.
 Although he had shown no previous symptoms of the virus, he was advised to go into a period of self-isolation.
 In July, he was shortlisted for Pakistan's 20-man squad for the Test matches against England.

-On 28 August 2020, in the first T20I match against England, Shadab took his 50th wicket in the format.
+On 28 August 2020, in the first T20I match against England, Khan took his 50th wicket in the format.

-On 18 December 2020, Khan captained the Pakistan team for the first time in an international match, when he led the side in the first Twenty20 International (T20I) against New Zealand during Babar's injury.
+On 18 December 2020, Khan captained the Pakistan team for the first time in an international match, when he led the team in the first Twenty20 International (T20I) against New Zealand during Babar's injury.

 In September 2021, Khan was named the vice-captain of Pakistan's squad for the 2021 ICC Men's T20 World Cup.

 In 2022, Khan was amongst the players centrally contracted by the Pakistan Cricket Board (PCB).

-A post–2022 Asia Cup final analysis argues Shadab Khan had “got his groove back,” highlighting his all-round resurgence through the tournament: sharper leg-spin control and wicket-taking googlies, renewed batting impact in the middle order, and high-energy fielding/leadership that underpinned Pakistan’s run to the final, even if the title match went Sri Lanka’s way.
+A post–2022 Asia Cup final analysis argues Khan had “got his groove back,” highlighting his all-round resurgence through the tournament: sharper leg-spin control and wicket-taking googlies, renewed batting impact in the middle order, and high-energy fielding/leadership that underpinned Pakistan's run to the final, even if the title match went Sri Lanka's way.

 On 27 March 2023, he took his 100th T20I wicket against Afghanistan, and became the first male cricketer from Pakistan to take 100 wickets in T20Is.